spiceai/docs/spiceaidocs/docs/components/secret-stores/keyring/index.md

     name: keyring
 ```

-And the secret can be referenced in the parameters:
+And the secret can be referenced in parameters:

 ```yaml
 datasets: